 Travel to Krakow

-The International Airport Krakow-Balice is situated approx. 11 km from the city center.
-The network of routes from Krakow Airport includes most of European capitals and the largest airline hubs.
+The International Krakow Airport is situated approx. 11 km from the city centre.
+The network of routes from Krakow Airport includes most European capitals and the largest airline hubs.

 Krakow Airport website: www.krakowairport.pl/en

-The Main Railway Station (Dworzec Główny) is conveniently situated at the northern part of the Old Town.
-The city has direct railway connections with most of the bigger towns in Poland, and Germany, Hungary, Austria, Czech Republic.
+The Main Railway Station (Dworzec Główny) is conveniently situated in the northern part of the Old Town.
+The city has direct railway connections with most of the bigger towns in Poland, Germany, Hungary, Austria and the Czech Republic.

-There are also several daily fast train connections with Warsaw (the capital city).
-The journey takes just over 2 hours.
+There are also several daily fast train connections with Warsaw (the capital city of Poland).
+The journey takes a little over 2 hours.

 The biggest bus station is situated at Bosacka Street, next to the Main Railway Station.
-Popular international connections to/from Kraków are: Berlin, Budapest, Prague, Vienna.
+Popular international connections to/from Krakow are: Berlin, Budapest, Prague and Vienna.

-Many national roads and motorways intersect in Krakow, among others the A4 running directly from the German border.
+Many national roads and motorways intersect in Krakow, among others the A4, which runs directly from the German border.

-Poland is a member of the European Union so citizens of EU countries are not required a visa.
-Poland is also part of the Schengen Agreement, therefore citizens of countries within the Schengen Agreeement are not required visas as well.
-Visa are required for citizens of Russia, Belarus and Ukraine.
+Poland is a member of the European Union so citizens of EU countries do not require a visa.
+Poland is also part of the Schengen Agreement, therefore citizens of countries within the Schengen Area do not require visas either.
+Visas are required for citizens of Russia, Belarus and Ukraine.

-The detailed list of VISA -free countries is available here.
+A detailed list of visa-free countries is available here.

-Detailed information on travel to Poland and all the requiements, you can found on the website of the Ministry of Foreign Affairs Republic of Poland.
+Detailed information on travel to Poland and all the requirements can be found on the website of the Ministry of Foreign Affairs Republic of Poland.

-Letters confirming the registration can be provided upon request only for participants who have registered and paid the conference fee.
+Letters confirming participation can be provided upon request for participants who have registered and paid the conference fee.